thephm/signal_sqlite_md/README.md

 1. [Extracting Messages from Signal Desktop](https://www.tc3.dev/posts/2021-11-02-extract-messages-from-signal/) by [Florian Engel](https://www.linkedin.com/in/engelflorian)
 2. [DB Browser for SQLite](https://sqlitebrowser.org/dl/)

-## Before you start
+## It's your data, go get it!

-Do the following:
+Do the following to get the Signal chat `messages` out of the SQLite database and the identifiers (`conversation-id`) for each person and group

 1. Install DB Browser for SQLite - [2]
 	- *NOTE: I had to try multiple older versions before I got one that would open the file*